keith-ratcliffe/cloud-basher/_docs-latest/tour/query-basics.md

 ## A Simple Query Example

-DataWave creates and maintains a data dictionary ([https://localhost:8443/DataWave/DataDictionary](https://localhost:8443/DataWave/DataDictionary)) of known data types and their associated field names.
-A typical DataWave query expression will leverage one or more of these field names to find data of interest.

 Here, we'll construct a simple query that uses the *GENRES* field from our **tvmaze** data type to find TV shows in the action and adventure genres.

+{% include data-dictionary-note.html %}

-{% include tvmaze-quickstart-note.html %}
+{% include tvmaze-note.html %}

 ### The Query Expression

-DataWave accepts query expressions in either JEXL or Lucene syntax as shown below.
+DataWave accepts query expressions in either JEXL or Lucene [syntax](../query/syntax) as shown below.

 <div class="row">
   <div class="col-md-6">